Intrenion/Milcraft/doctrine/the-arms-of-the-future.md

 ## Practice 4: Defend the support network

 **Problem**
-Attacks on logistics can stop combat units without defeating them directly.
+Attacks on logistics can stop combat units without directly defeating them.

 **Action**
 Disperse supplies and give support units the means to detect, avoid, and resist attacks.